shujazaidi/my-research-website/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+I completed my PhD in computational soft matter physics from the Indian Institute of Technology Jodhpur, India.
+My research generally encompasses understanding nonequilibrium physics in soft matter systems.
+I use computer simulations and statistical mechanics theory to investigate emergent kinetics in nonequilibrium systems, which are far-from-equilibrium phase-separating binary mixtures, out-of-equilibrium barrier crossing by polymers, and active colloidal suspensions exhibiting nonequilibrium steady states.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.